huijing/personal-website-v3/src/content/blog/2016-09-11-progressive-enhancement-experiment.md

 ## Enhance with animation

 We only want the animation-related styles to apply on browsers that support animation, and we can do that using a tool called [Modernizr](https://modernizr.com/).
-If you don't know what Modernizr is, it is written in Javascript and detects if certain features are available on the browser your site/app is currently running on.
-You can customise your Modernizr build by only selecting the features you've used instead of the entire plethora of HTML, CSS and Javascript features available out there.
+If you don't know what Modernizr is, it is written in JavaScript and detects if certain features are available on the browser your site/app is currently running on.
+You can customise your Modernizr build by only selecting the features you've used instead of the entire plethora of HTML, CSS and JavaScript features available out there.

-Codepen includes a number of popular Javascript libraries and you can quick add Modernizr from the Javascript section of your Pen's settings.
-The extent of the Javascript used on this project is simply to add and remove CSS classes.
+Codepen includes a number of popular JavaScript libraries and you can quick add Modernizr from the JavaScript section of your Pen's settings.
+The extent of the JavaScript used on this project is simply to add and remove CSS classes.
 All the heavy lifting is done with CSS animations.

 ```js
 if (window.Modernizr.csstransforms3d && window.requestAnimationFrame) {